MEDIA GUIDES / Live Streaming Video

 What is RTSP?

-RTSP is a network control protocol designed for entertainment and communications systems to control streaming media servers.
-It is mainly used to establish and control media sessions between endpoints.
-Clients issue VCR-like commands, such as play, record, and pause, to facilitate real-time control of playback from the server back to the client.
-It’s especially suited for applications requiring direct interaction with the stream, such as surveillance cameras, video conferencing tools, and on-demand video services.
+RTSP, or Real-Time Streaming Protocol, is a network control protocol designed to manage streaming media servers in entertainment and communication systems.
+Its primary function is to establish and control media sessions between endpoints, enabling clients to issue familiar VCR-style commands such as play, pause, and record.
+This makes RTSP particularly well-suited for applications requiring direct interaction with streams, including surveillance cameras, video conferencing tools, and on-demand video services.

 Pros of RTSP